Srenonno/time-managment-web-application/README.md

 # time-managment-web-application
-Web application using Spring Frame work that manage time and tasks of employers
+Web application using Spring Framework that manage time and tasks of employers